Horror logo

 "Voice that chooses to speak falsehoods, voice that cares not for their fellow-creatures; we have seen your soul and your voice belongs to us."

-When the instrument pierced her innards I prayed that the strangulation had been more effective for her than the man.
-But it was hard to say since she had no voice left with which to scream.
+When the instrument pierced her innards, it was hard to tell if the strangulation had been more effective for her than the man since she had no voice left with which to scream.
 The blonde’s intestines joined the man's with a repulsive spatter; her larynx, the witch fed to the salivating, black hound at her side.

 *